 Chandelier with tomatoes

-Gennaro di Fiore represents the fertility of the Campania region in a chandelier
+Gennaro di Fiore represents Campanian fertility in a chandelier with tomatoes

 Despite the year of execution brings us to the years when the Neapolitan neoclassicism was already at the top, this chandelier is still typically rococo.
 It was made by the carver and decorator Gennaro di Fiore and by the bronze artist Antonio Serio.
 Gennaro di Fiore, a member of a craftsman’s dynasty, supplied many metallic objects to the court, while Domenico di Fiore made various “copper-plated” seals designed for Ferdinand IV tables.